Colm1711/snake_game/README.md

     2. As a First Time Visitor, I want to be able to easily navigate around the site to find content and discover new features.
         * As single page site features are kept in at heart of page near the hero game element.
     3. As a First Time Visitor, I want to  want to locate their social media links to see their followings on social media.
-        * Sccial media links are kept in traditional location of footer so user is can easily locate.
+        * Social media links are kept in traditional location of footer so user is can easily locate.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find new features and interactions that are available on the site.
-        * There are features such as dark mode, game music and game instructions located on site.
+        * There are features such as dark mode, game music, game buttons and game instructions located on site.
     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have via media links.
-        * Sccial media links are kept in traditional location of footer so user is can easily locate.
+        * Social media links are kept in traditional location of footer so user is can easily locate.

 -   #### Frequent User Goals
     1. As a Frequent User, I want to check to see if there are any newly added challenges or levels.